Leysdown Rose -Tinted

 As the appointed Project Managers for Leysdown Rose-tinted, FrancisKnight worked alongside Swale Borough Council to lead and deliver an arts in regeneration scheme on the eastern tip of the Isle of Sheppey, Kent.
 We commissioned artists selected for their empathetic approach to the Leysdown Rose-tinted Vision, with art works and engagement that had a clear and meaningful relationship to the village.

 Our role was to programme a series of commissions that demonstrated an incremental approach with community engagement and fundraising.
-Over a three-year period, we commissioned 12 pieces of permanent artwork by 12 artists, ranging from a website to signage and seating, a rose garden and an innovative lighting scheme.
+Over a three-year period, we commissioned 12 pieces of permanent artwork by 12 artists, ranging from a website to signage and seating, and a rose garden.
 These projects have attracted funding worth over £200,000 and over 1,000 people have taken part in many of the workshops, exhibitions and associated activities.

 Major partners associated with the programme included: The Tate, the Royal Society for the Protection of Birds, the Rural Development Programme for England and Arts Council England and Kent County Council.
 Funding from local sources, included the Queenborough Fisheries Trust, Swale Council for Voluntary Services and Leysdown Parish Council.